This policy was last updated on 11/11/2020.

 With the consent of attendees, we may use personal data, specifically identification data such as name and email address, to share information with attendees about future Nature conferences or other products, services and special offers.
 We’ll continue to send you information and store your data until you ask us to be removed.
 This notification service is based on your consent, Article 6 sec.
 1 sent.
 1 lit. a GDPR.

 5. Manuscript submission and Peer Review

-Our Submission and Peer Review System offers the solutions of peer review, content preparation and proofing, publication and dissemination of research.
-In order to use the aforementioned solutions you have to set up an initial account.
-Where optional paid solutions may be engaged, you will be prompted to set up an additional, or enhance an existing account.
+Our Submission and Peer Review System offers the services of peer review, content preparation and proofing, publication and dissemination of research.
+In order to use the aforementioned services you have to set up an initial account.
+Where optional paid services may be engaged, you will be prompted to set up an additional, or enhance an existing account.